jocosocial/server-config/README.md

 Prerequisites
 -------------
-* Ubuntu 22.04 machine
+* Ubuntu 24.04 Server

 Installation
 ------------
+01. Install some prereqs:
+    ```
+    sudo apt update
+    sudo apt install -y git ansible
+    ```

-01. Clone this repo onto the server and `cd` to it.
+02. Clone this repo onto the server and `cd` to it.

-02. From the root of this repo:
+03. From the root of this repo:
     ```
     ansible-playbook playbooks/server.yaml
     ```